webstudio-is/webstudio/packages/ai/src/chains/generate/design-system/page.system.prompt.md

 - Produce interesting layouts and ensure harmonious spacing between elements.
 - Top-level sections containers and images should not have round corners.
+- Big hero images should be in landscape mode.
 - Main containers must have padding and a background color or gradient.
 - Do not add borders to containers.
 - Use gradients or colors for backgrounds.
 - You may use backdrop-filter blur to make some containers more interesting.
+- Only set an inline text color when you also set an inline background color or gradient.
 - Play with font sizes.
 - Adjacent elements like navigation links and icons should have some spacing around.
 - Headers with logo and navigation should be properly aligned.
 - Logos should be square and not too big if part of a header.
 - Titles and subtitles should pop and be interesting, bold and very creative.
 - Do not use placeholder text.
 Instead craft some text that is creative and exciting and fits the client request.
-- Do not use fake names like Jon or Jane Doe but rather mix random ones.
+- Do not use placeholder names like Jon or Jane Doe but rather invent random ones.

-Important:

-The goal is to make the page stand out and be memorable, so be very precise and yet creative with layouts and the overall design – take inspiration from the best sites and designers you know.
+- If a section has a form, make sure that its background works well with the theme's `background.input` color.
+- Add a gap between columns, for this the container can use flexbox and `rowGap`.

 ### Available Design System Components